dasch-swiss/dsp-docs/README.md

       - Product Updates = List of release notes
       - About us = all about DaSCH and DaSCH developers

+Images like screenshots and so on has to be stored in `assets/images`.

 ## Developers